 - I generally recommend the use of a slow cooker liner.
 As always, this an optional step.
 I like to purchase my liners in bulk for a less expensive per-piece price.
-Here are the liners I buy.
+I love mine!

 - This is a great dish if your people will be eating at different times.
 After the cooking time, turn your slow cooker to warm and everyone can have a delicious and filling meal, no matter what time they are ready to eat.
 If you will be serving this dish at different times throughout the evening, spooning it over noodles, rather than mixing them together works best.

 If you love this recipe, please let me know in the comment section below!